When To Have Cataract Eye Surgery and What Happens if You Wait?

 Planning for Cataract Surgery

-Eye surgeons numb your eye and dilate the pupil using eyedrops.
-They make incisions in your cornea to reach the internal portions of the eye.
-They break down the cloudy cataracts using ultrasound waves.
+During the initial consultation, your ophthalmologist will examine your eye condition to determine your eligibility and will discuss the procedure, its pros and cons.
+Cataract surgery may be performed manually or using preset lasers.
+These methods vary in technique and treatment duration.
+Eye surgeons discuss the step-by-step procedure and brief you on the different artificial lenses (IOLs) and the cataract surgery costs.
+The procedure is painless, as the eye surgeons numb your eye and dilate the pupil with eye drops.
+They make incisions in your cornea to reach the internal portions of the eye and break down the cloudy cataracts using ultrasound waves.
 Ophthalmologists use special suction devices to remove fragmented cataracts and place an artificial intraocular lens within the capsule.
-The type of incisions and the method of fragmentation vary, depending on the type of cataract surgery.
+The incisions and fragmentation methods vary slightly depending on the type of cataract surgery.

 What To Expect When You Have Cataract Surgery?